shoeffner/mthesis/src/models_and_methods.md

 Before finding the pupil centers to project them into the 3D model the face of the subject needs to be found.
 There are various methods available,
-@Frischholz2018 lists 15 +FOSS libraries providing some sort of face detection, and additional lists of websites and commercial software.
+@Frischholz2018 lists 15 +FOSS libraries providing some sort of face detection and additionally lists several websites and commercial software able to do the same.
 One method is to use [OpenCV's](https://opencv.org) pre-trained classifiers, which perform a variant of Haar feature detection using AdaBoost [@Viola2001].
 But this method, albeit popular, only finds face and eye boundaries. @King2014 released